azukaar/blossom-js/README.md

 ## JSX

 Starting 0.41.0 Blossom also supports JSX.
 Use Babel with JSX plugin (babel-plugin-transform-react-jsx) to make it work.
 Don't forget to use the JSX pragma to tell it to use Blossom !
+JSX also allow you to import libs without registering them manually in order to avoid name clashing.

 ```json
 {